jakestanley/jacodemon/Readme.md

 ### Major features

 - More achievements/badges
+- Verify and locate missing WADs on file system when playing old launch configs that refer to files that have now moved
 - Enemies count in map picker (optional)
 - In depth analysis, which maps were easy?
 How many attempts before you completed a map for the first time?
 - Show your time vs. par time